 ORIENTATION & LOCATION

-When the long term plan does includes multiple buildings, the layout of the end result is important since a “patchwork” layout will be inefficient from an operation criteria.
+When the long-term plan does include multiple buildings, the layout of the end result is important since a “patchwork” layout will be inefficient from operation criteria.

 The cost of access roads and bringing in services is often significant.

 Sometimes, placing the building where these expenses are minimal, is only a short-term saving.

 Access to sufficient quantities of suitable water is of critical importance.